 I didn’t (& couldn’t, & can’t) re-create the Humpty Dumpty life I once had (that perfect family, perfect marriage I’d wanted so badly to last forever).
 Instead, I’ve become a member of a wonderful, wonderful ever-expanding tribe (with members, btw, who are often just as kooky & “dysfunctional” as everything & everyone else on the planet, myself included).

 I know what Kurt Vonnegut would say about it all: “If that isn’t nice, I don’t know what is!”

-‘Quote of the day’ w. this post: “The return from your work must be the satisfaction that work brings you and the world’s need of that work.
+‘Quote of the day’ with this post: “The return from your work must be the satisfaction that work brings you and the world’s need of that work.
 With this, life is heaven, or as near heaven as you can get.” – W.E.B.
 DuBois